canonical/jimm/doc/dialing.md

 ## Revisiting these exceptions

-TODO(luci1900) revisit when each is resolved:
+TODO(luci1900): revisit each when its blocker is resolved:

 - migration facades accept caller-scoped tokens
 - non-admins can manage clouds